 Finally, when all is dry and set, use the primer to cover the patch.
 Let the primer dry, then add your chosen paint.
 Now you’ll have a perfectly smooth wall.

-How to Patch Small Holes in Drywall
+How to Patch a Hole in Drywall (Small Hole)

 Small holes can be caused by doorknobs, punches in the wall, or even the edge of a chair.
 You can fix them in just 4 steps.